mumbleskates/bilrost/README.md

 If not otherwise specified, fields are tagged sequentially in the order they are specified in the struct, starting with `1`.

+Tags can also be explicitly specified.
+If a field's tag is the only attribute provided, the number of the tag can be provided with no ceremony as the only content of the "bilrost" attribute, like `#[bilrost(1)]`.
+If other attributes are included, the "tag" attribute must be specified by name; for example, like `#[bilrost(tag(1), encoder(fixed))]`.
+The "tag" attribute can also be spelled `tag = 1` or `tag = "1"`.

-You may skip tags which have been reserved, or where there are gaps between sequentially occurring tag values by specifying the tag number to skip to with the `tag` attribute on the first field after the gap.
+We may skip tags which have been reserved, or where there are gaps between sequentially occurring tag values by specifying the tag number to skip to with the `tag` attribute on the first field after the gap.
 The following fields will be tagged sequentially starting from the next number.